abdoullfurya/Gmaps/README.md

 # Gmaps
 A react app built on the google api
+Users are able to input the name of any location and its coordinates and location on map will be shown